mjl-/ding/README.txt

 - Deployments: Different task, different software.
 Ding exports released files which can be picked up by deployment tools.
-- Be all things to everybody: Ding does not integrate with every VCS/SCM, does not have a plugin infrastructure.
+- Be all things to everybody: Ding does not integrate with every VCS/SCM system or deploy system, and does not have a plugin infrastructure.
+If integrations are needed, they happen with shell scripts.
+This prevents having to implement dozens of custom APIs.
 - Use docker images: Ding assumes you create self-contained programs, such as statically linked Go binaries or JVM .jar files.
 If you need other services to run tests, say a database server, just configure it when setting up your repository in ding.
 If you need certain OS dependencies installed, first try to get rid of those dependencies, as a last resort install the dependencies on the machine running ding.
+- User accounts and access control.
+A ding instance has a single password, with full access.
+- Separate servers that run builds.
+All builds are run on the same machine has ding itself.
+- Visualized steps for a build.
+You just write the shell script that gets the job done.

 # License